jbaikge/keyboardfu/articles/php-comment-performance/page1.markdown

 ### Forget What You Thought You Knew

-Most of us who include inline documentation for our classes and methods use a Javadoc style multi-line comment above the code of interest.
+Most of us who include inline documentation for our classes and methods use a JavaDoc style multi-line comment above the code of interest.
 As an example:

 <pre>
 </pre>